 How to manage digital notes on Mac

 Converting handwritten notes to digital is an easy deal if it happens on iPad.
 Apple Pencil works with numerous note-taking apps, allowing you to draw or write and transform your writing into digital notes.
-The good news is, you can use iPad and Apple Pencil alongside Mac — as an extended workspace — on the new macOS 10.15 Catalina.
+The good news is, you can use iPad and Apple Pencil alongside Mac — as an extended workspace — on macOS Catalina and macOS Big Sur.

 The easiest way would be to use Apple's Notes.
 Apart from handwriting support, the app has annotation and inline scanning capabilities.
 With iCloud support available, you can easily access your digital notes on a Mac.